enoch-sit/tool-chatbot-boilerplate/Design/Blueprints/ChatBotBluePrint.md

         throw new Error(errorData.message || 'Failed to create streaming session');
       }

-      // Create an SSE event source
-      const eventSource = new EventSource(`${this.apiUrl}/chat/sessions/${sessionId}/stream`);
+      // Create an SSE event source - the response itself is the stream const eventSource = new EventSource(`${this.apiUrl}/chat/sessions/${sessionId}/stream`);

       return eventSource;